lumahealthhq/devops-interview/README.md

 # Luma Technical Interview

 ## Interview Task

 Create a slack bot that will manage AWS ec2 instances.
-The slack bot should offer commands to create, destroy, start and stop and get status (running / stopped)
+The slack bot should offer commands to manage a new or existing ec2 instance.

 ## Deliverables